swcool/swcool.github.io/_posts/2014-07-20-Close-Popup-Window-in-Chrome.md

     window.close();
 ```

-For this update, you have to update your code accordingly to close the popup window.
+Above is to open a new window with about:blank to replace the current page, then close it.
+From this Chrome update, you have to update your code accordingly to close the popup window.
 One of the solution is to grab the popup window id and use

 ```javascript
     chrome.windows.remove(integer windowId, function callback)